catseye/yoob.js/README.markdown

     Like `yoob.TextTerminal`, but instead of being a subclass of `yoob.TextConsole`, it should be an adapter which can be used with either that class or `yoob.HTMLTextConsole`.

-*   `yoob.PlayfieldView`

-    `yoob.Playfield` should be a "model" only, and not contain any code concerned with rendering.
-This class should concern itself with rendering.

 *   unbounded integer support